svigneau/variant_caller/README.md

 The pipeline can be run with one of the following commands:
 - `snakemake --cores [number of cores]` uses local dependencies
 - `snakemake --cores [number of cores] --use-conda` uses snakemake integrated package management to fetch dependencies from conda repository and create self-contained environments
-- `snakemake --cores [number of cores] --use-conda --use-singularity` uses snakemake integrated package management within a Docker container which will be pulled from DockerHub (docker://svigneau/variant_caller) and contains the required dependencies
+- `snakemake --cores [number of cores] --use-conda --use-singularity` uses snakemake integrated package management within a Docker container created from DockerHub (docker://svigneau/variant_caller) and carrying the required dependencies

 **Notes:**